-The mntner class defines entities that can create, delete and update RPSL objects.
+The mntner class specifies authenticaiton information required to create, delete and update RPSL objects.
 A provider, before he/she can create RPSL objects, first needs to create a mntner object.
 The attributes of the mntner class are shown in Figure 1.
-The mntner class was first described in [11].
+The mntner class was first described in [13].

-The mntner attribute is mandatory and is the class key attribute.
+The mntner attribute is mandatory and is the class key.
 Its value is an RPSL name.
-The auth attribute specifies the scheme that will be used
+The auth attribute specifies the scheme that will be used to identify and authenticate update requests from this maintainer.
+It has the following syntax: